Installation

 -r : Delete the variants from database.

-Apart from the above, there is a parallel wrapper script that is faster when registering large multi-sample VCF(tens to thousands).
+Apart from the above, there is a parallel wrapper script that is faster when registering large multi-sample VCF(tens to thousands of samples).
 Details are described later.

 When you set "gatkm" for the program name(-t), Specify a comma-separated list of accessionIDs for "-n" (no spaces).
-The order of accessionIDs should match the order of the corresponding samples in the VCF file (sample names in VCF are not used), If IDs is less than the number of samples in VCF, ID is mapped from the first sample and the excess sample is ignored.
+The order of the accessionIDs corresponds to the order of the samples in the VCF file (sample names in the VCF are not used for DB registration).
+If IDs is less than the number of samples in VCF, ID is mapped from the first sample and the excess sample is ignored.
 If you want to ignore registering samples at the beginning or in the middle of the columns, write only commas like "-n ,,,ID1,ID2,,ID4".

 A multi-sample VCF("-t gatkm") file contains a GT:0/0 variant, but it is not registered in DB by default as it will increase data size and reduce performance.
 Add '-z' option to register GT:0/0 variant.
 GT:0/0 variant will be displayed on the track in GT color mode.